 What sort of souvenirs are available to bring home?

 Is the postal system reliable?
 How about other forms of communication?

 What should I be aware of regarding etiquette?

 Vietnam Travel FAQ Part 2

 Hanoi's Noi Bai airport is 35km north of the city.
-A taxi into town should cost around $15-20.
 You can either pay at the taxi booking desk inside the airport building (make it clear your paying for a taxi and not the minibus), or find your own taxi outside.
-A cheaper option is the Vietnam Airlines minibus ($4), which drops you outside their office at the south end of Hoan Kiem Lake, though they may take you to your hotel for an extra $1.
+A cheaper option is the Vietnam Airlines minibus , which drops you outside their office at the south end of Hoan Kiem Lake, though they may take you to your hotel for an extra cost.
 Tickets are sold inside the terminal building.

 The key is to choose carefully.
 Look for clean places with a high turnover and where the ingredients on display look fresh.
 If you see the food cooked in front of you, all the better.
 Even so, you can never be one hundred percent sure, but I know more people who've been struck down with food poisoning or stomach upsets after eating in upmarket restaurants than from patronising street kitchens.

 Expensive restaurants usually price their menus in dollars.
 In the middle of the range it could be in either dollars or dong, but at this level prices are often not indicated at all, which makes for tedious ordering as you go through each dish.
 It's worth doing, however, to avoid a nasty shock at the end of the meal.
 Watch out for the extras as well: peanuts, hot towels and packs of tissues on the table may be added to the bill even in untouched.
 Ask for them to be removed if you don't want them.